Prolotherapy sciatica treatments

 Your doctor may recommend a pain relief plan and tell you about an epidural injection or nerve block for sciatica nerve pain, pain-killers, NSAIDs anti-inflammatory therapy or corticosteroids.
 Your doctor will likely issue warnings to you about the realistic expectations of pain relief you may achieve and what type of herniated disc sciatica recovery time you may expect.

 Research has called into question all of these “remedies,” as effective for sciatica patients.

-- October 2017, a team of Brazilian researchers writing in the British Medical journal highlight their reaserch this way:
+- A team of Brazilian researchers writing in the British Medical journal highlight their reaserch this way:

 - “The most effective pain medication to treat patients with sciatica or radicular leg pain is unclear”